fercevik729/STLKER/README.md

 # STLKER
-A stock tracking chat bot that utilizes RESTful and gRPC microservices
+A stock tracking that utilizes RESTful and gRPC microservices

 ## How it works?
 The user sends a HTTP request to the control API's endpoint which then forwards it to the unary gRPC API.
 The gRPC API then sends a request to a third-party API, Alpha Vantage, and sends back the result to the user in a similar manner.
+If the user so wishes, they can interact with the gRPC service directly and call the unary functions as well as the ones that utilize bidirectional streaming, with the help of `grpcurl`.

 ## Current Features
-* Utilizes a unary gRPC microservice as well as a RESTful one
+* Utilizes a unary and streaming gRPC microservice as well as a RESTful one
 * JWT authentication and cookies
-* Extensive use of GORM to communicate with a sqlite database
+* Extensive use of GORM to interact with a sqlite database
 * Redis Caching
 * Test cases

 ## Future Features
+* Swagger Documentation
-* Front-end web application
+* Dockerization

 ## Current endpoints
 * /portfolios (Requires authentication)